 For this reason, other docile breeds make the best companion breeds for the Silkie.
 The Polish hen is a fine example.
 Silkies are renowned as pets, brooders, and birds kept for ornamental purposes.
 The hens are wonderful mothers that will happily sit atop a clutch of eggs until hatching time arrives.

-Many people will give the eggs of less maternal chickens to Silkies for this purpose.
+Many people will give the eggs of fewer maternal chickens to Silkies for this purpose.
 Chickens may not be the first consideration when it comes to pets, but Silkies bridge the gap between farmyard denizen and family friend.

 They do well in captivity and when permitted to free-range.
 They are not skilled at flying and are not skittish.
 For small areas, families, and farms that need broody hens, the Silkie has a perfect temperament.